gnea/grbl/doc/markdown/interface.md

 - `$x=val` will only appear when the user queries to print all of Grbl's settings via the `$$` print settings command.
 It does so sequentially and completes with an `ok`.

   - In prior versions of Grbl, the `$` settings included a short description of the setting immediately after the value.
-However, due to flash restrictions, most human-readable strings were removed to free up flash for the new override features in Grbl v1.0.
+However, due to flash restrictions, most human-readable strings were removed to free up flash for the new override features in Grbl v1.1.
 In short, it was these strings or overrides, and overrides won.
 Keep in mind that once these values are set, they usually don't change, and GUIs will likely provide the assistance of translating these codes for users.

-  - _**NOTE for GUI developers:** As with the error and alarm codes, settings codes are available in an easy to parse CSV file in the `/doc/csv` folder.
+  - _**NOTE for GUI developers:**_ _As with the error and alarm codes, settings codes are available in an easy to parse CSV file in the `/doc/csv` folder.
 These are continually updated._

   - The `$$` settings print out is shown below and the following describes each setting.